 - Newsletter (PDF)

-This meeting will provide a brief background on traditional testing strategies used to detect later-life effects following in utero or post-natal stressors.
-It will also explore the emerging science in this area using two case studies.
-The first case study is end-point driven and will examine developmental origins of obesity, insulin resistance, and hypertension.
-The second will explore in utero or post-natal exposure to arsenic and potential indicators that could predict later-life effects.
-Finally, the meeting will include discussions on implications for using this emerging science for risk assessment or decision-making purposes.
-Some questions that will be used to guide the meeting include the following:
+This meeting provided a brief background on traditional testing strategies used to detect later-life effects following in utero or post-natal stressors.
+It also explored the emerging science in this area using two case studies.
+The first case study was end-point driven and examined developmental origins of obesity, insulin resistance, and hypertension.
+The second explored in utero or post-natal exposure to arsenic and potential indicators that could predict later-life effects.
+Finally, the meeting included discussions on implications for using this emerging science for risk assessment and decision-making purposes.
+Questions that were used to guide the meeting include the following:

 - What is the range of adult disease states that have developmental origins?